xarray-contrib/xskillscore/HOWTOCONTRIBUTE.rst

 * Any details about your local setup that might be helpful in troubleshooting, specifically the Python interpreter version, installed libraries, and ``xskillscore`` version.
-* Detailed steps to reproduce the bug.
+* Detailed steps to reproduce the bug, ideally a Minimal, Complete and Verifiable Example (http://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports)

 If you can write a demonstration test that currently fails but should passm that is a very useful commit to make as well, even if you cannot fix the bug itself.